 State Support for an Electric Vehicle

-Caesar’s employer, a Tesla owner and electric car advocate, directed him to the Clean Vehicle Assistance Program (CVAP) website where he was able to apply for a clean vehicle grant.
+Cesare’s employer, a Tesla owner and electric car advocate, directed him to the Clean Vehicle Assistance Program (CVAP) website where he was able to apply for a clean vehicle grant.
 A statewide pilot program, the CVAP offers down payment grants and affordable financing to low- and moderate-income California residents for the purchase of a new or used hybrid or plug-in electric vehicle.
 The program also offers qualified applicants a free Level 2 home charger, which is installed at no cost through GRID Alternatives.

 Finding the Right Fit